 During the course of the Food Smart Dublin project we give seminars and hold workshops, take part in conferences and discussion rounds to present our project.
 Here you can find key presentations that we have given.

-You can also find our peer-reviewed publications, the key deliverables and milestones of the project and additional funding we received.
+You can also find our peer-reviewed publications, key deliverables and milestones of the project and additional funding we received.

 Cordula Scherer 2020.
 “The Remarkable Ray of Dublin’s Ringsend.”
 Environment & Society Portal, Arcadia (Autumn 2020) no. 41.
-Rachel Carson Center for Environment and Society. link
+Rachel Carson Center for Environment and Society.

 We successfully applied for additional funding from the Marine Institute under their recurring Networking & Travel Award scheme.
 This funding (NT/20/35) will contribute to our interactive, blend - in approach workshop series on sustainable seafood in close collaboratio with Eco-Unesco.
 Specifically, our cooking workshop (workshop 5) with Niall Sabongi will benefit from this additional grant.
 In this workshop, the recruited Eco-Unesco students will learn how to cook a three course meal from sustainable, locally sourced seafood.